ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/README.md

       https://runtime-preview.adobe.io/<...>
       ```

-      > Alexa will invoke this URL on each interaction with an end-user.
+      > :bulb: Alexa will invoke this URL on each interaction with an end-user.

 7. ##### :id: Allow users to authenticate with their Adobe ID
     This step connects an Alexa user with a user in Adobe's Marketing Cloud.
 This Adobe ID will be used to extract data from Adobe Analytics.
 For this the skill needs to be instructed how to authenticate users.